-Tracked pontoon undercarriage systems that enable excavators to operate in shallow water and soft ground where standard equipment cannot work.
+Tracked pontoon undercarriage systems enabling excavators to operate in shallow water, wetlands and soft ground environments where standard equipment cannot work.

 Auxiliary Pontoons (Sponsons)